nimiq/core-js/doc/docker.md

 # Docker

-The following Dockerfile(s) allow for creating simple nodejs client images.
+The following Dockerfile(s) allow for creating simple Node.js client images.
 Depending on the desired build method and source origin, one can choose between the following Dockerfile(s):

 * **Dockerfile_deb**
-The Dockerfile will create a container which uses nodejs client from the latest stable Nimiq DEB package.
+The Dockerfile will create a container which uses Node.js client from the latest stable Nimiq DEB package.
-This is mostly recommended for any stable deployment of the nodejs client.
+This is mostly recommended for any stable deployment of the Node.js client.

 * **Dockerfile_git**
 The Dockerfile will checkout the latest revision of a given branch from the *core* repository.
 By default, the *master* branch will be used.
 One can select a different branch by specifying the *BRANCH* build argument when building the container, i.e. ```--build-arg BRANCH=foobar``` with *foobar* being replaced by the branch that should be used.
 You can use this container to explore the latest cutting-edge updates or a specific feature branch from the *core* repository.
-The *master* branch should be usually be stable, but nonetheless it is not specificially recommended to use this version for production deployments.
+The *master* branch should be usually be stable, but nonetheless it is not specifically recommended to use this version for production deployments.

 * **Dockerfile_repo**
 The Dockerfile tries to copy the entire *core* repository from the current build context.
 If the Dockerfile is located at its usual location within the *core* repository, one can just the repository, i.e. most likely the current working directory, as build context.